 Missouri's Boater Education Law went into effect January 1, 2005.
 The law states that any person born after January 1, 1984 must successfully pass a Missouri Boater Education class/test before operating any motorized vessel ON THE LAKES OF THE STATE.

-Anyone wanting to operate a boat should take a boater education course.
-There is no age limit on who can take the course; however, that person should be able to follow the course material and understand its meaning.
-Missouri law states the operator of a boat must be 14 years or older unless accompanied by an adult.
-Anyone born after January 1, 1984 also must carry their boater certification card and a photo ID.How do I order a card by mail?
+Any person may take one of the Missouri boater education courses.
+There is no age limit on who can take the course; however, that person should be able to follow the course material and understand the content.
+Missouri law states the operator of a boat must be 14 years of age unless accompanied by an adult on board the vessel.
+A child under 14 years of age operating a vessel (on the lakes of the state) with adult supervision would still need a boater identification card.How do I order a card by mail?

 A boater certification card may be ordered by mail with a check or money order.
 Please click on the link below to order a card by mail.http://www.mshp.dps.missouri.gov/MSHPWeb/WaterPatrol/BoatingLaws_Education/educationCardForm.html

 How do I order a card online?

 A boater certification card may be ordered online by clicking on the link below:https://www.mshp.dps.missouri.gov/WP02Web/app/orderCard

 Does Missouri have a temporary boater identification card?

 Any person who rents or sells vessels may participate in the Patrol's temporary boater certification program.
 The temporary identification card is valid for seven days and is a one-time acquisition for a boater.
 For more information on the temporary boater certification program, please contact the Water Patrol Division Monday-Friday, 8am-5pm at 573-751-5071, or by emailing Boatinfo@mshp.dps.mo.gov.Does the mandatory education law apply to the operation of a PWC (personal watercraft)?